 You can get clear covers too and we bought two of these to go round the sides of the run to offer them protection in the winter.
 I didn’t want heavy rain to get in through the sides and I wanted to make sure they stayed warm, whilst still having access to the run.
 All the covers attach with bungee cords which again, have plastic on the end so I am hoping the bunnies don’t nibble these.
 I think at least one cover should come with the run as standard because the Eglu Go rabbit hutch and run and Eglu Classic rabbit hutch come with a cover included.

 In conclusion, as long as you are good at building IKEA furniture, you should be fine putting this together.
 You don’t even need two people to build it, as Lee managed it on his own.
-Make sure you read Friday’s blog to see how I got on with the Eglu Go when the inhabitants move in, as well as my thoughts on how the move has gone!
+Make sure you this blog to see how I got on with the Eglu Go when the inhabitants move in, as well as my thoughts on how the move has gone!
+I have also written about how it coped over Winter.